Norwegian Cruise Line Holdings Ltd.

 Investment Risk Disclosure

-Volatility Risk: NCLH exhibits high volatility risk, as evidenced by a Beta of 2.03, indicating it is roughly twice as volatile as the broader market.
-This elevated sensitivity is further confirmed by a significant one-year maximum drawdown of -43.01%, underscoring substantial downside risk during market downturns.
+NCLH exhibits exceptionally high volatility risk, with a Beta of 2.03 indicating it is more than twice as volatile as the broader market.
+This is corroborated by a severe maximum drawdown of -35.04% over the past year, highlighting its susceptibility to significant downside price swings.
+This combination suggests the stock is unsuitable for risk-averse investors.

 FAQs